ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/02-setup-azure-iot-hub.md

 In this lab you will provision a new Azure IoT Hub.
 Once you have the IoT Hub created, you will be able to create a new Azure IoT device (a software reference to your physical device) that you will use to send telemetry to Azure.

-# Bill of Materials
-What you will need:

-1. A Microsoft Azure Account - refer to ['Getting Started'](../getting-started/)

 # Setup an Azure IoT Hub
-In a browser, navigate to the [Azure Portal at http://portal.azure.com](https://portal.azure.com).
-Login to the account you created in in the [Getting Started][getting-started] lab.
+In a browser, navigate to the [Azure Portal at http://portal.azure.com](https://portal.azure.com) and login.
 Once logged in:

 1. Click on the _New_ menu option in the upper-left
 2. Select _Internet of Things_